 Supervised Child Care

 Supervised child care at the following resorts includes video games, arts & crafts, Disney movies, dinner, board games and activities.
 Hours are 4:30 p.m.-midnight daily (ages 4-12, toilet trained).
+An hourly rate is charged per child.
 For reservations, call 407/WDW-DINE.

 - Cub’s Den, Disney’s Wilderness Lodge

 - The Never Land Club, Disney’s Polynesian Resort

 - Camp Dolphin, Walt Disney World Dolphin Hotel (*Open 5:30 p.m. – midnight)

 Children’s activity programs at Disney’s Grand Floridian Resort & Spa include: